bridgecrew-perf6/shiny-server-elastic-beanstalk/README.md

      zip -r deployment.zip .
     ```

-5. The **deployment.zip** file is the file you will upload to elastic beanstalk
+5. The newly created **deployment.zip** file is the file you will upload to elastic beanstalk

 ### Elastic Beanstalk Deployment
 1. Navigate to the Elastic Beanstalk UI in the AWS console